pauleveritt/pauleveritt.github.io/src/about.rst

 About
 =====

-I am the PyCharm and WebStorm Developer Evangelist at JetBrains and a partner with Chris McDonough and Tres Seaver at Agendaless Consulting.
+I am the PyCharm and WebStorm Developer Advocate at JetBrains and a partner with Chris McDonough and Tres Seaver at Agendaless Consulting.
 Before that, I was a co-founder with Zope Corporation, taking the first open source application server through $14M of funding.